digitalcityscience/TOSCA/CONTRIBUTING.md

 ## Report bugs using Github's issues
 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](https://github.com/citysciencelab/open-city-toolkit/issues); it's that easy!

-## Write bug reports with detail, background, and sample code
+## Write bug reports with detail, background and sample code
 Here's [an example](http://www.openradar.me/11905408) of a bug report.

 **Great Bug Reports** tend to have: